PRL-PRG/evalr-experiment/README.md

 2. *Detailed instructions* which will guide you through the process of reproducing the data presented in the paper.

+Reported times were measured on Linux 5.12 laptop with Intel i7-7560U @ 2.40GHz and 16GB RAM.

 ## Not in the artifact

 TODO: kaggle